DannyBen/fuzzycd/README.md

 - Allows changing directory to any directory from the history that matches the input fuzzy search (unless it matches an actual directory).
-- Shows available choices, with `ls` preview, when there are more than one matches.
+- Shows available choices, with `ls` preview, when there are more than one matches (optional).
 - Does not override the builtin `cd` when running non-interactively.
-- Adds `cd -l` flag, to show the entire history with `ls` preview.
+- Adds flags such as `cd -l` to view and manage the history.

 ## Prerequisites